LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 - Zero tolerance for hate speech, discrimination, or harassment
 - Cheating or exploiting game mechanics is strictly forbidden
 - Intentional disruption of league activities is not allowed
+- During league matches, using chat outside of quick-chat options is forbidden

 ### 6.2 Enforcement